Garmin Alerts | How do I load custom alert sounds for POIs on my Garmin GPSr?

 - Example: If your POI file is named redlight-camera.csv … then you must name the MP3 file … redlight-camera.mp3.
 Note that the names are case sensitive.

 NOTE: The default setting on many computers is to "hide file extensions for known file types".
 If this is the case on your computer, just make sure the part of the name that is showing is exactly the same (e.g., "redlight-camera" and "redlight-camera" ).
 You should not need to add .csv or .bmp to the file name.

 - You would place both files in the same folder on your computer.
 (Not on your GPSr.)

 - if using .wav files, you must have a copy of SOX.exe properly setup on your computer (see http://www.poi-factory.com/node/25730 for details).

 - Then run POI Loader and the custom alert will load with the file.

 - You can create custom alert sounds in a variety of ways.

 - You can take a file you already have (a song for instance) and edit the part you want as your alert.
 For example, you might edit the song “Stop!
 In the Name of Love” to include just that part of the song.
 The alert should not be more than a few seconds because the entire MP3 will play each time that alert is activated.

-- You can use a text-to-speech converter to create custom messages at http://www.research.att.com/~ttsweb/tts/demo.php.
-The output will be a WAV file.
-You will need to convert this to an MP3 for it to work.
+- You can use a text-to-speech converter to create custom messages at https://text-to-speech-demo.ng.bluemix.net/.
+The output will be an MP3 file.